deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/build-from-source.md

 ## Using Local Dependencies

 Once you've installed the DL4J stack to your local maven repository, you can now include it in your build tool's dependencies.
 Follow the typical [Getting Started](http://deeplearning4j.org/gettingstarted) instructions for Deeplearning4j, and appropriately replace versions with the SNAPSHOT version currently on the [master POM](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j/pom.xml).

-Note that some build tools such as Gradle and SBT don't properly pull in platform-specific binaries.
-You can follow instructions [here](http://nd4j.org/dependencies.html) for setting up your favorite build tool.

 ## Support and Assistance